The Test manager

 Test manager pages

 The Eyes Test Manager UI is divided into a number of pages.
 Each page supports a different aspect of your visual UI testing workflow.
-In the section below you can read an overview of the functionality provided by each page.
-Click on the page name to see the full description of that page.
+In the section below, you can read an overview of the functionality provided by each page.
+Click on the page name to see a full description of the page.

 - Test results